Kitigan Zibi chief denounces Indigenous festival as 'cultural appropriation' | CBC News

 Kitigan Zibi chief denounces Indigenous festival as 'cultural appropriation'

-The chief of Kitigan Zibi Anishinābeg has denounced an Indigenous festival running in Gatineau this week as "inappropriate," accusing the main organizers behind the event of being a "non-Indigenous group."
+The chief of Kitigan Zibi Anishinābeg has denounced an Indigenous festival running in Gatineau, Que., this week as "inappropriate," accusing the main organizers behind the event of being a "non-Indigenous group."

-"What you and your organization does … can cause more harm to legitimate Section 35 First Nations peoples in our territory," Dylan Whiteduck, chief of the council for the Algonquin community north of Ottawa-Gatineau wrote in a public letter Tuesday.
+"What you and your organization does … can cause more harm to legitimate Section 35 First Nations peoples in our territory," Dylan Whiteduck, chief of the council for the Algonquin community north of Ottawa-Gatineau, wrote in a public letter Feb.
+21.

 The comments come after the Native Alliance of Quebec (NAQ) sent an invitation to Whiteduck, asking him to speak at the Rendez-vous des Nations celebration.